 Rules for Carcass Contest

 Educational poster outlining process of preparing project for carcass contest.
-Due by March 8th, 2022 to the Carcass superintendent..
+Due by March 8th, 2022 to the Carcass superintendent.

 Must include at least one (1) - 4”x 6” photo of animal with exhibitor.

 Poster Size is to be no bigger than 3’x 3’ and no smaller than standard poster.